 This list will be expanded in the future.
 Please contact us if you would like an integration that isn't currently listed.

-For maximum flexibility, the APM export functionality is configured on the test-run level.
+To increase flexibility, the APM export functionality is configured on the test-run level.
 The required parameters should be specified in options.ext.loadimpact.apm (See extension options for more information).
-The configuration parameters are as follows:

 - If you use custom metrics in your script, remember to add them to the metrics array, otherwise, those metrics won't be automatically exported.